ipfabric/docs/docs/platform_first_steps/02-ipf_cli_config.md

      - But it is not used for accessing the main GUI, which is accessible with a local administrator account configured in the System Administration UI -- see [Access User Interface and Install License](03-access_ui.md).
+7. Set the `admin` password for the main IP Fabric GUI
-7. Optionally, define organization parameters for the local SSL certificate.
+8. Optionally, define organization parameters for the local SSL certificate.
-8. After rebooting, the console login screen will display the assigned IP address of the system and provide a link to access the user interface.
+9. After rebooting, the console login screen will display the assigned IP address of the system and provide a link to access the user interface.

 IPF CLI Config can also be re-run later from the CLI.